Transfer to lighter work

 If a pregnant person has more than one employer, they may be not working one job and have a lighter job in another or continue under previous conditions.

-If the pregnant person is given lighter work and if the date of the start of the first certificate for sick leave is 22 December 2024 or later, the Health Insurance Fund will reimburse the difference in pay by which the pregnant person’s pay is lower than the average pay before the start of the first certificate for sick leave.
+If the pregnant person is given lighter work, the Health Insurance Fund will reimburse the difference in pay by which the pregnant person’s pay is lower than the average pay before the start of the first certificate for sick leave.

-The employer must pay the pregnant person at least 50% of their average earnings before the start of the first certificate for sick leave for transfer to lighter work.
+The employer must pay the pregnant woman at least 50% of her salary before the start of the first sick leave for transfer to lighter work.

 Did you find what you were looking for?